Skip to main content

 The Marin County Recorder’s Office has already reviewed many recorded restrictions and may have identified those affecting your neighborhood.

-More questions?
+More Questions?

 Please contact the Marin County Recorder's Office if you have questions about:

-• Recording a Restrictive Covenant Modification;
+• Recording a Restrictive Covenant Modification

-• The status of a specific subdivision;
+• The status of a specific subdivision

-• Marin County's progress under AB 1466.
+• Marin County's progress under AB 1466

 Related

-Page updated May 14, 2025
+Page updated November 3, 2025